damiansal18/Book-Hastable/README.md

 In main.cpp user is given options to use the book directory.
-Results from an example run in the input-output-files directory
+Results from an example run are in the input-output-files directory